Tribalnetwork/Portfolio-Network/README.md

 6. Use your GitHub page to create a pull request from your feature branch to master.

 7. One of the admins will then merge your changes into the main branch.
-The people with write access currently are Leo (LeoXu1).
+The people with write access currently are Leo, Ty, and Justin.

 8. Return to step 1 and repeat: fetch, merge, branch, edit, commit, push!